 This new timekeeper is based on the current Chopard Mille Miglia Chronograph.
-While not as classic-looking as the model from TAG Heuer, the watch still makes a very nice impression with its electric blue dial and pleasant color scheme.
+While not as classic-looking as the model from TAG Heuer, the watch still makes a great impression with its electric blue dial and pleasant color scheme.

-This new timepiece is still powered by mechanism that was design and built by ETA.
+This new timepiece is still powered by a mechanism that was designed and built by ETA.
 This COSC-certified chronometer-grade ETA 2984-2 automatic caliber, while extremely boring both in terms of design and decoration, still does a fairly good job at keeping time.
-It is also quite reliable thanks for its extremely simple layout, and, as I never fail to reiterate, is very easy (and also affordable) to fix if something goes wrong.
-For an owner of a German car, this must be a main factor to consider when buying a new timekeeper.
+It is also quite reliable thanks for its extremely simple layout, and, as I never fail to reiterate, is easy (and also affordable) to fix if something goes wrong.
+For the owner of a German car, this must be the main factor to consider when buying a new timekeeper.

-The watch is shipped in the same 42 mm body, which is just a tad over 12 millimeters thick and seems to offer quite comfortable pair of horns.
+The watch is shipped in the same 42 mm body, which is just a tad over 12 millimeters thick and offers a comfortable pair of horns.
 Besides the color scheme, the only thing that differentiates this limited edition version from the original is the white-red-blue PCA logo on its sapphire crystal that, while looking cool and all, also abstracts view at the self-winging mechanism.

 While the placement of the logo somehow defeats the whole purpose of having a sapphire crystal on a case-back cover, the choice of understandable: ordering an exclusive solid case-back cover would probably send the selling price of the timekeeper through the roof.